davo20019/ddev-share-cf/README.md

 ### Drupal Multisite Configuration

-When using with **Drupal multisite**, you need to map the Cloudflare tunnel URL to your subsite in `sites/sites.php`:
+The addon **automatically detects** Drupal multisite setups by checking for `sites/sites.php`.
+When detected, it adjusts the tunnel configuration to properly support multisite routing.

+To use with **Drupal multisite**:

-1. Run `ddev share-cf` and note the generated URL (e.g., `https://random-name.trycloudflare.com`)
+1. Run `ddev share-cf` - it will detect multisite and display: `ℹ️ Drupal multisite detected`
+2. Note the generated URL (e.g., `https://random-name.trycloudflare.com`)
-2. Add the mapping to your `web/sites/sites.php`:
+3. Add the mapping to your `web/sites/sites.php`:

 ```php
 <?php